Sayyon-Vijay/SQL2Excel/README.md

-# CS_project
+# SQL2Excel
-for da skool

-this converts sql tables to excel files and vice versa. you can edit sql tables using excel
+A simple program for converting SQL tables to Excel sheets and vice versa